wp-plugins/nginx-proxy-cache-purge/readme.txt

 After your publish or update a page or post this plugin creates a list or url's to purge.
 For instance if the page is http://www.example.com/about/, the plugin creates a url of http://www.example.com/purge/about/.
 After creating all the urls to purge, the plugin uses curl to open each of the urls.
 It is critical that you have nginx configured with a location of /purge/.
 You can manually purge a page by opening the purge url directly.

 == Changelog ==

+= 0.9.2 =
+* No need to clear the posts page if it's not enabled.

 = 0.9.1 =
 * Removed curl dependancy.